ccard/csci565Project3/README.md

 ### Environment Setup
 Our program requires several python modules that are not installed on the school computers.
-To do this run command:
+To setup the environment run command:
 ```
 source environment
 ```